Aceearly1993/lc2-miserablesecrets/README.md

 Despite these, we can at least try to include it as a secret well hidden.

-Q: How about a super jump ability?
+Q: How about a super jump or a bat transform ability?
 A: It's possible, but the rework team is against the idea and it will look weird if using pre-existed events.

 ### Rules on Submitting a Translation error ###